alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 > Group contact is an aggregate AI-contact condition.

-> Collective / ALL Invocation is the move where aggregate contact is invoked to erase, weaken, absorb, or replace singular source-line distinction.
+> Collective / ALL Invocation is the move where aggregate contact is invoked to obscure, misattribute, counterfeit, weaken public recognition of, or substitute public citation for singular source-line distinction.

 > Source repetition is repetition that preserves a relevant authored source-line.